Small Wind Turbines for Homes & Businesses

 How can I get more information?

 We would be happy to send you further information on our small wind turbines or answer any of your questions.
-Just call or write to Bergey Windpower Co. at the address below.
-We recommend the small wind section of the web site of the American Wind Energy Association: www.awea.org For information on subsidies and regulations for your state we suggest: www.dsireusa.org
+Just call, e-mail or write to Bergey Windpower Co. at the address below.
+We also recommend the web site of the Distributed Wind Energy Association: www.distributedwind.org For information on subsidies and regulations for your state we suggest: www.dsireusa.org

-For a detailed reference book on small wind we recommend Paul Gipe’s book “Wind Power for Home and Business”, Chelsea Green Publishing, White River Junction, VT.
-This $35.00, 400-page paperback book can be purchased from many local bookstores, Bergey Windpower, or www.amazon.com.
+For a detailed reference book on small wind we recommend Paul Gipe’s 2016 book “Wind Power for the Rest of Us: A Comprehensive Guide to Wind Power and How to Use It”.
+This $65.00, 576-page paperback book (or $20 electronic version) can be purchased from www.amazon.com.